Tom Ford (song): Live performances

 On August 5, 2013, Beyoncé played her final North American Mrs. Carter Show World Tour show at Brooklyn's Barclays Center, at which she brought out Jay-Z to perform "Tom Ford" for the first time.
 Jay-Z also performed "Tom Ford" throughout his Legends of the Summer Stadium Tour in 2013.
 He also performed the single throughout his Magna Carter World Tour, that took place from October 2013 to January 31, 2014.

 Remixes

 On December 4, 2013, Jay-Z released the official remix to "Tom Ford" on his 44th birthday featuring deceased rapper Pimp C. Coincidentally, or perhaps intentionally, this was also the sixth anniversary of Pimp C's passing.
 The two had previously collaborated during his life, on the hit song "Big Pimpin'".

 On September 4, 2013, Ghanaian rapper Sarkodie freestyled to "Tom Ford" on BBC Radio's Tim Westwood TV.
-On October 15, 2013, rapper Angel Haze released a freestyle to "Tom Ford" apart of her "30 Gold Freestyle" series.
+On October 15, 2013, rapper Angel Haze released a freestyle to "Tom Ford" as part of her "30 Gold Freestyle" series.